Your Four-Year Honors Experience

 - The Printed Page and Silver Screen: Imagining Community (Dr. Barbara Filippidis)

-(Students will select two of the four.)
+(Students will select two of the five.)

 All of these courses fulfill a university General Education requirement.
 Please see Current Students for equivalencies.